Chaoses-Ib/DirectoryOpus/Manual/customize/creating_your_own_buttons/editing_the_toolbar/launch_options.md

 The dialog's main options are as follows:

-- **Defaults**\<WRAP\>
+- **Defaults**

-Clicking the Defaults button will reset the options at the top of the dialog to the defaults.\</WRAP\>
+  Clicking the Defaults button will reset the options at the top of the dialog to the defaults.

-- **Send files and folders to the program**\<WRAP\>
+- **Send files and folders to the program**
   Turn this on if you want the button to be able to launch the program and pass it files or folders to view, edit or do something else with at the same time.
 Turn this off if you want the button to simply launch the program on its own, and ignore any selected files or folders.

-For brevity, we mostly talk about files below but the same generally applies to folders, unless using the options to restrict things to only one or the other.\</WRAP\>
+  For brevity, we mostly talk about files below but the same generally applies to folders, unless using the options to restrict things to only one or the other.

-- **Only via drag and drop**\<WRAP\>
+- **Only via drag and drop**

-Turn this on if you want clicks on the button to ignore selected files and only launch the program on its own, but want to retain the ability to pass files to the program by dropping them on the button.\</WRAP\>
+  Turn this on if you want clicks on the button to ignore selected files and only launch the program on its own, but want to retain the ability to pass files to the program by dropping them on the button.

-- **Files only**\<WRAP\>
+- **Files only**
   Turn this on if you want the program to only process selected files and ignore selected folders when it is clicked.
-Note that this does not affect drag & drop, which does not filter what is dropped on the button when passing it to the program.\</WRAP\>
+Note that this does not affect drag & drop, which does not filter what is dropped on the button when passing it to the program.

-- **Folders only**\<WRAP\>
+- **Folders only**
   The same as the **Files only** option, except button clicks ignore files and only process folders.
-Drag & drop ignores this as well.\</WRAP\>
+Drag & drop ignores this as well.

-- **Require files/folders**\<WRAP\>
+- **Require files/folders**

-Turn this on if the button should only do something when files are passed to it, and you never want to run the program on its own if the button is clicked with nothing selected.\</WRAP\>
+  Turn this on if the button should only do something when files are passed to it, and you never want to run the program on its own if the button is clicked with nothing selected.

-- **Send everything on a single line**\<WRAP\>
+- **Send everything on a single line**
   If multiple files are selected when you click the button, there are two possibilities:

   If this option is on, the program will be run only once, with all of the selected files specified on a single command line, one after the other.

   If this option is off, the program will be run once per selected file, and only given one file at a time on each command line.

-Sending all files at once is usually better, if the program supports it, but many programs do not support it.\</WRAP\>
+  Sending all files at once is usually better, if the program supports it, but many programs do not support it.

-- **Deselect files and folders after clicking the button**\<WRAP\>

-After the button completes, any files or folders which were passed to the program will be deselected if this option is on, and left selected if it is off.
+- **Deselect files and folders after clicking the button** After the button completes, any files or folders which were passed to the program will be deselected if this option is on, and left selected if it is off.

-(Unless **[Preferences / File Operations / Options / Deselect files used in functions](/Manual/preferences/preferences_categories/file_operations/options.md)** is off, in which case the option has no effect and deselection is never automatic.)\</WRAP\>
+  (Unless **[Preferences / File Operations / Options / Deselect files used in functions](/Manual/preferences/preferences_categories/file_operations/options.md)** is off, in which case the option has no effect and deselection is never automatic.)

-- **Pass current directory as the first argument**\<WRAP\>
+- **Pass current directory as the first argument**
   You may wish to run some programs against the current folder, rather than any selected files or folders below it.
 Or you may wish to pass the current folder as an argument, followed by the paths to any selected files or folders.
-If you want either of those, turn this option on.\</WRAP\>
+If you want either of those, turn this option on.

-- **Asynchronous**\<WRAP\>
+- **Asynchronous**
   If this option is on, Opus will not wait for the program to finish.
 If you are launching the program on its own or with just one file, or with all files on a single line, then this option does not matter much.
 But if you are sending multiple files to the program by running it once for each file, this option can have a large effect.

   When the option is on, Opus will not wait for the program and will run multiple instances of the program in parallel.
 Depending on the program, this may result in multiple windows appearing at once, one for each file, or it might result in one window appearing for all of the files.
 (Or, if the program is not written very well, a mixture of both.)

   Note that the order the windows or files open may seem random because the different instances of the program all compete with each other; an instance which starts slightly later may overtake a slightly earlier one.

   When the option is off, Opus will run the program for one file and then wait for it to exit before running it for the next file.
 This may also result in a progress dialog appearing.
 (You can add **@noprogress** to the command to stop this by editing the button after creating it.)

   Note that Opus only waits for the instances of the program that Opus runs.
 If the program was already running before you clicked the button, running it again with a new file may mean a new instance starts, notices the existing instance, passes the file to it and then exits.
 The original instance is still running and now has the file, but the instance Opus ran has exited, and Opus will continue to the next file.
-This is usually a desirable thing, if you're just using the button to send files to a program and not do anything else with the files afterwards.\</WRAP\>
+This is usually a desirable thing, if you're just using the button to send files to a program and not do anything else with the files afterwards.

-- **Start in**\<WRAP\>
+- **Start in**
   This option specifies the *current directory* from which the program starts.
 In the full button editor you can specify any folder path at all, but in this dialog you have just the following options:

         * **Current folder (least secure):** The folder the Lister is currently in -- usually the same folder the selected files are in -- is used as the current directory.<WRAP>

   Some programs require this mode, particularly when a file is not self-contained and depends on other files in the same folder.
 Programs generally should not require this, since they are given the full path to each file and can work out where to look for companion files themselves, but not all programs are well written.

   You should not use this mode unless the program you are running needs it, because it is less secure.
 It opens you to a type of attack called *DLL planting* where many programs are easily tricked into loading and running code from DLLs placed in the same folder as the files you ask them to open.
 This is not a large risk if you know where the files came from, but could pose a risk with archives from the Internet.
-For example, if you download and extract a zip archive full of cat photos, you might not notice a strange DLL lurking among the JPEGs, and running a program with that DLL in the current directory may cause the program to run the code inside the DLL, which could then do absolutely anything.\</WRAP\>
+For example, if you download and extract a zip archive full of cat photos, you might not notice a strange DLL lurking among the JPEGs, and running a program with that DLL in the current directory may cause the program to run the code inside the DLL, which could then do absolutely anything.

       * **Program's folder (default):** The location of the program's .exe file is used as the current directory when running the program.<WRAP>